 NOTE: Should nationally approved changes occur to CPT codes at a future date that relate to psychiatric services, providers are to follow the most accurate coding available for covered services for that particular date of service, unless otherwise directed.

 In order to receive reimbursement from Louisiana Medicaid for behavioral health services, the FQHC’s HRSA approval must include behavioral health services as a part of the clinic’s scope of service.
 In addition, the FQHC must notify LDH by completing a new Services Facility Survey (see Appendix E) and submitting it to the Department.
 The FQHC is not required to obtain a Behavioral Health Service provider (BHSP) license from LDH Health Standards.
 A FQHC will be reimbursed the all-inclusive PPS rate for these services and must follow FQHC rules, policies, and manuals when billing.
-Practitioners who meet the above criteria can provide behavioral health services in the FQHC if they are one of the below:
+Practitioners who meet the above criteria can provide behavioral health services in the FQHC if they are one of the following:

 Physicians with a Psychiatric Specialty;